Tips and tricks for photo laser engraving

 Photo engraving effects with different raster algorithms

 Different raster algorithms are available in the JobControl® laser software, depending on the design you want to engrave and the effect you want to achieve.
 Therefore "Ordered Dithering," for example, is particularly suitable for soft engraving courses and persons.
 "Error Diffusion" with the variants Stucki, Jarvis, Floyd Steinberg let photos with many details become clear, such as buildings or animals.
-Images with little contrast, such as faces of babies, can be optimized in this manner.
+Images with little contrast, such as faces of babies, can be optimised in this manner.